50 Easy DIY Home Hacks That Will Improve Your Life

 Though plaster walls offer better soundproofing than drywall, they too have their fair share of problems, particularly when you're trying to hang something on them.
 However, all it takes is a little tape to fix the issue.

 Before you nail a hole in your plaster wall, put a small square of masking tape or painter's tape over the area where you'll be placing your nail.
-That way, when you nail into the plaster, it's unlikely to flake or spread dust and you may even prevent future cracks down the line.
+That way, when you nail into the plaster, it's unlikely to flake or spread dust.

 Keep nails accessible by adding some magnetic tape to your hammer's handle.

-Anyone who's ever hammered a nail knows that the small metal spike is way too easy to lose.
+Anyone who's ever hammered a nail knows that they're incredibly easy to lose.
 The solution?
-Add a strip of magnetic tape to the handle of your hammer, so you can keep those nails where you need them and never lose one again.
+Add a strip of magnetic tape to the handle of your hammer and you can keep those nails right where you need them.